theohbrothers/PSSiteScraper/README.md

 ## Background:
 - Sysadmins may need a list of their sitemaps, or links from those sitemaps.
 This scripts generates them in seconds.
 - Sysadmins may also need a list of all uris, in order to warm their site (i.e. "preload the cache") especially so if they use Content Delivery Networks (CDNs).
-- Search Engine Optimization (SEO) often involves preloading of the website's cache, so that it is served faster to visitors.
-This script does this automatically; alternatively site warming can be achieved through using the curls generated in a separate file for portability.
+- Search Engine Optimization (SEO) often involves warming (i.e. preloading) of the website's cache, so that it is served faster to visitors.
+This script can be configured to do this automatically; alternatively site warming can be achieved through using the curls generated in separate files for portability.
-- Warming sites may be easier using curls rather than Powershell's Invoke-WebRequest which relies on Internet Explorer and its security settings.
-This script generates curls in a separate file.
 - Website owners might need a list of their site's urls if they intend to migrate their site (e.g. changing a domain name).